arskom/spyne/doc/source/pages/helloworld.rst

     from soaplib.wsgi_soap import SimpleWSGISoapApp

-The soapmethod decorator exposes methods as soap method and declares the data types it accepts and returns. ::
+The rpc decorator exposes methods as soap method and declares the data types it accepts and returns. ::

-    from soaplib.service import soapmethod
+    from soaplib.service import rpc

 Import the serializers for this method (more on serializers later)::